falmar/eImage/README.md

 # eImage

-eImage it's a simple PHP Class to make Uploading and Editing Images even more simple!
+eImage it's a simple PHP Class to make Uploading and Editing Images even more easy!

 ## Examples